WE ARE PROFESSIONAL CHECK VALVE MANUFACTURER!

 Proper installation is critical to maintain reliable sealing and control system dynamics.
 Orientation and head conditions directly affect performance.[5][1]

-·Use vertical installation when possible so gravity helps seat the ball.[1][5]
+-Use vertical installation (flow upward) whenever possible so gravity helps seat the ball.
+Downward vertical flow will permanently block the valve.

-·In horizontal runs, ensure sufficient static head so the ball seals effectively under no-flow conditions.[5][1]
+-In horizontal runs, ensure sufficient static head (minimum 1–2 ft of liquid above the valve) so the ball seals effectively under no-flow conditions.

 Installing Backwater Valves Correctly